Apollo1840/machine_learning_theory/llm/README.md

 reference: https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf

-Based on **NLG trick**.
+Based on **Natural Language Generation(NLG) trick**.
 Use text generation to pretrain the model and use text generation to reform other NLP tasks.

 ```bash